GMAT Sample Papers: Download Section-wise GMAT Question Papers with Solutions

 Frequently Asked Questions on GMAT Question Papers

-Are these GMAT sample papers based on the new GMAT Focus Edition?
+Are these GMAT sample papers based on the GMAT Focus Edition?

 expand-collapse-icon

 Yes.
-The sample papers and practice questions on this page are aligned with the GMAT Focus Edition, which includes three sections: Quantitative Reasoning, Verbal Reasoning, and Data Insights.
-Questions from the old GMAT format, such as Analytical Writing and Sentence Correction, are not part of the current exam and are not included here.
+All sample papers on this page are aligned with the GMAT Focus Edition format covering Quantitative Reasoning, Verbal Reasoning, and Data Insights.
+Questions from the old GMAT such as Analytical Writing and Sentence Correction are not included.

 expand-collapse-icon